 Like the majority of my urological colleagues, I had historically treated patients having difficulty delaying ejaculation with serotonin reuptake inhibitors (SSRIs).
 Although some of my patients have responded very well with this form of therapy, others have found SSRIs to be inadequate either due to the need for daily dosing, medication related side effects or both.
 Approximately three years ago I happened upon an article in the Journal of Urology detailing the results of patients treated for PE with a prescription topical anesthetic cream.
 I was initially apprehensive because numerous patients tried inexpensive lidocaine-based topical creams and sprays and results were universally unsatisfactory.
 However, with the prescription-based anesthetic, the feedback from my patients was generally positive but patients had difficulty controlling the dose and complained that the cream was oily and "messy".
 I became intrigued by the idea of topical therapy for PE because of the lack of systemic side effects and the ability to use the medication in an on-demand fashion.
 Additional research towards a cure for PE led to two discoveries that together resulted in our product.

 The first document was the monograph released by the FDA in the mid 80's which stated that PE could be treated by either benzocaine or lidocaine applied topically.
 Although this news was significant, the importance of it was tempered by the fact that neither of these compounds are able to be absorbed through the layer of the skin called the stratum corneum.
-Therefore, what the FDA had approved for use were substances with suboptimal efficacy.

 Ron Gilbert M.D.
 F.A.C.S. talks about why the topical spray is the best treatment for PE available and how it's a product just as much, if not more, for women as it is for men.